Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-A hip sprain is when a ligament in your hip is stretched or torn.
+A hip sprain happens when a ligament in your hip is stretched or torn.
 Ligaments (tough tissue that connects bones) surround your hip and hold it in place.

 How to care for your hip sprain:

-- Rest: You will need to rest your hip for 2 to 3 days after your injury.
+- Rest your hip for 2 to 3 days after your injury.
 This will help decrease the risk of more damage to your hip.

-- Ice: Put ice on your hip every hour for 15 to 20 minutes at a time.
-You may need to apply ice to your hip at least 4 to 8 times each day.
+- Apply ice on your hip to decrease swelling and pain.
+Use an ice pack, or put crushed ice in a plastic bag.
+Cover the bag with a towel before you place it on your hip.
+Apply ice for 15 to 20 minutes every hour or as directed.
+You may need to apply ice to your hip at least 4 to 8 times each day for the first 48 hours.

 How to exercise your hip:

-After you rest your hip for about 3 days, your primary healthcare provider may want you to exercise the hip to decrease stiffness.
-He may also have you start physical therapy (PT).
-PT teaches you light exercises to help decrease pain and swelling and improve the movement of your hip.
-Once you are able to move your hip without pain, you will be taught exercises to improve your strength.
+help decrease stiffness.
+Your healthcare provider may want you to start hip exercises after you rest your hip for about 3 days.
+He or she may also have you start physical therapy.
+A physical therapist teaches you light exercises to help decrease pain and swelling and improve hip movement.
+When you are able to move your hip without pain, you will be taught exercises to improve your strength.
 If you have a severe sprain, you may need to wait 1 to 3 weeks before you exercise your hip.

 How to prevent another injury: